SuchirP/musixmatch-end-to-end-data-engineering-project-aws/README.md

 2. **EXTRACT: AWS Lambda Function 1 for Raw Data Extraction:**
    - Set up a trigger in AWS CloudWatch to execute a daily update request.
    - This trigger invokes AWS Lambda function 1, responsible for data extraction.
-   - The Lambda function retrieves data from the Musixmatch API and saves the raw data in an AWS S3 bucket.
+   - The Lambda function retrieves data from the Musixmatch API using the `requests` library (provided as a layer) and saves the raw data in an AWS S3 bucket.

 3. **TRANSFORM: AWS Lambda Function 2 for Data Transformation:**
    - Upon the arrival of raw data in the S3 bucket, another trigger (object put) from CloudWatch activates Lambda function 2.